-Thirty-four years ago I held her hand during a movie in the school auditorium.
+Thirty-five years ago I held her hand during a movie in the school auditorium.
 A few weeks later we attended a Youth Valentine Banquet at my church.
 My mother later noted she saw Patty and thought, “What did Todd do to get her interested in him?”
 We did not refer to our girlfriends as “hottie’s” back then but the label sure would have fit.
 We experienced later adolescence together.
 Graduated from High School.
 We married my sophomore year in college.
-Next March we will celebrate 30 years of marriage.
+March (2013) we will celebrate 30 years of marriage.
 She is my best friend.

 Everyone loves presents.
 Some are given just because.
 Others come at important moments.
 God gifted us with two girls.
 Both were graduation presents.
 Our oldest came two weeks before I graduated from college – now married living nearby and the mother of Cohen Alan.
 Our youngest arrived two weeks after I graduated from seminary the first time – now a new mother of Max Nolen.
 My friend Robert once quipped, “All great men have two girls.”
 I am not sure that would hold up but I can say the relationships I share with my daughters have made me a better person